odko2008/Analyses/README.md

 ## **4. Historical demography**
 --------------------------------
-We followed the protocol for PSMC analysis using the methods in [PSMC](https://github.com/lh3/psmc/).
+We infered population size history from each individual's diploid whole genome data using the Pairwise Sequentially Markovian Coalescent (PSMC).
+Here is the detailed script developed by Heng Li at [PSMC](https://github.com/lh3/psmc/).